 If you’re involved in a car accident in Atlanta, figuring out your next steps can be stressful, to say the least.
 You may be without a car, you might be unable to work, and perhaps worst of all, medical bills may pile up quickly.
 Because of this, it’s vital you learn about your legal options after a collision.

 There are multiple ways your medical bills may be handled after a car accident.
-Different insurance policies may apply, and in some instances, you may have to pay out of pocket.
+In short, you will likely have to pay for your expenses out-of-pocket at first, but your insurance company or the provider of the at-fault driver may reimburse you, depending on the outcome of your personal injury lawsuit.
 An experienced car accident lawyer in Atlanta can help you figure out all of your options for paying your bills after a wreck.

 Options for repaying medical bills include: